In this section

 *.co[!m\?]

-#Matches any string comprising the host part,
+#Matches any string containing the host part,

 #for example: host, localhost, hostel, ghosts